Do you need to plan your trip to Malaysia? Great! You are in the right place!

 5. Car hire

 Car hire is a fun and easy way to explore the country.
-We find driving in Malaysia quite easy and it is our preferred option.
+We find driving in Malaysia quite easy and it is our preferred option along with private taxi.
 It can be cost effective for families or bigger groups and it also gives you more freedom.

 If you plan on visiting an island in Malaysia, you will probably need to take a ferry.
 These tend to run frequently to popular choices and be easy and good value.